Firefighters wrestle early morning house fire just south of Evangeline Street

 BATON ROUGE - Firefighters with the Baton Rouge Fire Department were dispatched to an early morning blaze that broke out at a home just south of Evangeline Street Wednesday morning.

-The house fire occurred within the 4500 block of Clayton Drive shortly before 5 a.m.
+The house fire occurred within the 4500 block of Clayton Drive shortly before 5 a.m. and officials say when they arrived they found flames coming from the rear of the home.

-According to officials, at this time the fire has not resulted in any injuries.
+They worked quickly to extinguish the blaze, subduing it before it could spread to other homes.

+Officials also asked Entergy to shut off utilities to the home due to the amount and type of fire damage it sustained.